 - Register to participate in the Lundquist College of Business Spring Commencement Ceremony by May 31.
 All ceremony participants must register in order to participate.
 Registration for the ceremony is in addition to applying for your degree on Duckweb.
 Ceremony participation is open to all fall 2018 graduates, and winter 2019, spring 2019, summer 2019, and fall 2019 graduates.
 Registration will be open from May 4 to May 31.
 Those who miss the deadline will be able to check in manually at the ceremony.

 - Students will register to participate in the ceremony through Marching Order.
 Click "Register," located under New Users, on the Marching Order site, and follow the instructions to register.

 - You will receive an email from "email@example.com" with instructions for obtaining your password.
 You will not be recognized in the Marching Order system until you receive this information.
 (Please note: This information is sent out in two batches.
 If you don't receive an email immediately, continue to watch your email.)

 - Log-in and complete the form.

-- Complete your confidential employment survey online by June 12, and you can skip this step at Commencement!
-If you’re still looking for a job, completing the survey will trigger weekly tips and reminders from Career Services to help keep your job search on track and you can update the information later when you have landed that dream job.
+- Complete your confidential employment census online by June 13, and you can skip this step at commencement!
+If you’re still looking for a job, completing the census will trigger weekly tips and reminders from Career Services to help keep your job search on track and you can update the information later when you have landed that dream job.